apache/flink/docs/getting-started/tutorials/table_api.md

 ## Setting up a Maven Project

-We are going to use a Flink Maven Archetype for creating our project structure.
+This walkthrough provides a Flink Maven Archetype to quickly create a skeleton project for those users that wish to follow along.

 {% highlight bash %}
 $ mvn archetype:generate \